-If required, an external DC input overcurrent protection and disconnect switch is to be supplied by the customer.
-Table 3-13 lists the maximum ratings for continuous-duty rated circuit breakers satisfying the criteria for both.
+External DC input overcurrent protection and disconnect switch is to be supplied by the customer.
+Table 3-11 and Table 3-12 list the maximum ratings for continuous-duty rated circuit breakers satisfying the criteria for both.
 Recommended disconnect size is based on a maximum full load discharge time less than 3 hours.
 For longer discharge times a larger disconnect may be required.